Starting your own business as a hairdresser or barber

 Sustainability

-The number of rules and laws in the field of sustainability is growing.
-You need to take these into account if, for example, you decide to buy business premises or a delivery van.
+The number of rules and laws about sustainability is growing.
+You need to take these into account when, for example, you set up your premises.
 Read how you can make your business (more) sustainable, and save yourself time, effort, and money later on. Â

 Ban on microplastics